marc-berends/indigo-api-express/README.md

 [http://localhost:3000/api/temperatures/](http://localhost:3000/api/temperatures/) returns a JSON array of every city containing name, min, max and average temperatures.

-[http://localhost:3000/api/temperatures/{city}](http://localhost:3000/api/temperatures/New%20Delhi/) returns JSON object containing name, min, max and average temperatures for the specified city (in this example "New%20Delhi").
+[http://localhost:3000/api/temperatures/{city}](http://localhost:3000/api/temperatures/New%20Delhi/) returns JSON object containing name, min, max and average temperatures for the specified city (in this example "New Delhi").

 [http://localhost:3000/api/temperatures/larger/{temp}](http://localhost:3000/api/temperatures/larger/0) returns a JSON array of every city with an average temperature larger than or equal to the specified value.